deepak-mahto/mern-auth/README.md

 # MERN Auth

-## Full stack application using the mern stack
+## MERN authentication using JWT and HTTP-Only cookie